 - Click to reply and type your message.

-Most of your reviews are going to be positive, especially if you encourage your satisfied patients to leave a review.
+Most of your reviews are going to be positive, especially if you encourage your satisfied clients to leave a review.
 We’ll discuss later how to respond to those.

 How to Respond to Negative Reviews